fokoid/gitlab-ci-website/docs/help/service-accounts.md

 ---
 layout: default
-title: "Guide: AppEngine Service Accounts"
+title: "Guide: App Engine Service Accounts"
 permalink: /help/service-accounts
 ---

 # {{page.title}}
-For the GitLab CI process to deploy your website to the Google AppEngine application automatically, it needs to be properly authorized.
-When pushing to AppEngine manually, a Google account with the appropriate permissions for the app can be used.
+For the GitLab CI process to deploy your website to the Google App Engine application automatically, it needs to be properly authorized.
+When pushing to App Engine manually, a Google account with the appropriate permissions for the app can be used.
 For deployment by an automated process, a _service account_ should be used.